 Food sensitivities are different than food allergies.
 The latter is often tested for by an MD using a “skin scratch test”.
 This looks at immediate hypersensitivity reactions to foods (IgE reactions).
-Since these are immediate, for them to be accurate, they must be done up to 48 hours following consumption of the tested foods.
+Since these are immediate, for them to be accurate, they must be done up to 48 hours following the consumption of the tested foods.
 IgE reactions involve the release of histamine and often present with hives, allergy symptoms, itchy eyes, or anaphylaxis (difficulty breathing, lip swelling).

 Food sensitivities are delayed-type hypersensitivity reactions.
 They involve an immune-mediated IgG response which can last in the body for up to 3 months following exposure to a particular food.
 These are the reactions that happen when you eat something and feel sick a few days after.
 There are for types of IgG antibodies and IgG 1-3 are involved in inflammatory reactions in the body where IgG4 is a protective response against any IgE-mediated allergies to keep the inflammation and immune response in check.

-The food sensitivity testing Dr. Shah does in her office tests your total IgG antibodies to a particular food which determines foods that are either creating inflammation in the body or foods that one is allergic to and may develop hives or anaphylaxis from.
+The food sensitivity testing Dr. Shah does in her office tests your total IgG antibodies to a particular food that determines foods that are either creating inflammation in the body or showing a tolerance reaction to foods that one is allergic to and may develop hives or anaphylaxis from.
 This test is done in-office and involves a finger prick to obtain a small amount of blood for the sample.
 There are different panels – 120, 200, and vegetarian food panels.
 Results take approximately 7-10 business days for me to receive them and then we establish a 4-step gut repair plan to help heal the gut.
 A person can expect to remove reactive foods from their diet from anywhere ranging between 3-6 months or possibly longer based on the situation.
 An additional fee is applied for the testing.

 *** For more information on the food sensitivity testing, please visit Rocky Mountain Analytical Laboratory***